Click filter to remove

 Extent: 9 sound tape reels (3 hr., 45 min.)

 Description: Keresan dialect study (62 sample utterances in seven dialects: Acoma, Laguna, Zia, Santa Ana, San Felipe, Santo Domingo, Cochiti).
 18 Acoma texts and tales; speakers' general translations of four Text; text and informal translation.
 One Cochiti text.
+NOTE: Portions of this material may be restricted due to potential cultural sensitivity.

 Collection: Keresan tales in the Acoma and Cochiti dialects (Mss.Rec.35)